-Reference: Sections 1501, 1503.2, 1531, 13260, 13261, 13262 and 13263 Health and

-Safety Code and "The Health Consequences of Involuntary Exposure to

-Tobacco Smoke": A Report of the Surgeon General (2006).
+Reference: Sections 1501, 1503.2, 1531,13260, 13261, 13262 and 13263 Health and Safety Code, and "The Health Consequences of Involuntary Exposure to Tobacco Smoke": A Report of the Surgeon General (2006).

-- (a) In addition to Section 80074, the following shall apply: - (b) The licensee and his/her staff are prohibited from smoking a tobacco product, or permitting any person from smoking a tobacco product pipe, cigar or cigarette containing tobacco or any other plant in a motor vehicle that is regularly used to transport children, regardless of when the minor children are present.
+- (a) In addition to Section 80074, the following shall apply: - (b) The licensee and his/her staff are prohibited from smoking, or permitting any person from smoking a pipe, cigar or cigarette containing tobacco or any other plant in a motor vehicle that is used to transport children, regardless of when the minor children are present.
 This prohibition applies when the motor vehicle is moving or at rest.
-Smoking has the same meaning as in subdivision (c) of Section 22950.5 of the Business and Professions Code, and tobacco product means a product or device as defined in subdivision (d) of Section 22950.5 of the Business and Professions Code.